Skip to content

 RPN Model Architecture

-Formally, given the underlying data distribution mapping \(f: {R}^m \to {R}^n\), the RPN model proposes to approximate function \(f\) as follows: $$ \begin{equation} g(\mathbf{x} | \mathbf{w}) = \left\langle \kappa(\mathbf{x}), \psi(\mathbf{w}) \right\rangle + \pi(\mathbf{x}). \end{equation} $$
+Formally, given the underlying data distribution mapping \(f: {R}^m \to {R}^n\), the RPN model proposes to approximate function \(f\) as follows: $$ \begin{equation} g(\mathbf{x} | \mathbf{w}) = \left \langle \kappa_{\xi} (\mathbf{x}), \psi(\mathbf{w}) \right \rangle + \pi(\mathbf{x}), \end{equation} $$

 The RPN model disentangles input data from model parameters through the expansion functions \(\kappa\) and reconciliation function \(\psi\), subsequently summed with the remainder function \(\pi\), where

-• \(\kappa: {R}^m \to {R}^{D}\) is named as the data expansion function (or data transformation function to be general) and \(D\) is the target expansion space dimension.
+• \(\kappa_{\xi}: {R}^m \to {R}^{D}\) is named as the data interdependent transformation function.
+It is a composite function of the data transformation function \(\kappa\) and the data interdependence function \(\xi\).
+Notation \(D\) is the target expansion space dimension.

 • \(\psi: {R}^l \to {R}^{n \times D}\) is named as the parameter reconciliation function (or parameter fabrication function to be general), which is defined only on the parameters without any input data.